MIT-LCP/mimic.mit.edu/jekyll-site/_overview/gettingstarted/cloud/index.md

 There are three steps to accessing data on the cloud:

-1. Link your cloud account to your PhysioNet profile
+1. Add your cloud account to your PhysioNet profile
-2. Request access to the cloud resource
+2. Request access to the data on the cloud via the PhysioNet dataset specific project page
 3. Log-in to the appropriate service and navigate to the resource

-These steps assume you are already credentialed and have signed the data use agreement for MIMIC-IV.
-If you have not, read this page for instructions on gaining access to [MIMIC]({{ "/docs/gettingstarted" | relative_url }}).
+Access to the datasets on the cloud require the same access approval as downloading the data.
+If you are not credentialed, read this page for instructions on gaining access to [MIMIC]({{ "/docs/gettingstarted" | relative_url }}).